c-neto/carlosneto.dev/_sources/blog/2026/2026-02-25-helm-tips-inspect-context.md.txt

 ---

-# Helm Tips: Dump Helm Context
+# Helm Tips: Inspect Your Chart Context with JSON

-One of the most difficult aspects when developing Helm Charts is the debugging experience.
-It is common to have a bad experience when you create a template that tries to access a parameter defined in the Values files, and for any reason, i.g. a syntax error or typo, the `$ helm render` command doesn't work, and the stack trace shows confusing messages that don't point to the root cause.
-Without a doubt, this debugging experience is the main source of frustration when starting with Helm, especially if you come from programming languages with debuggers and IDE auto-completion that provide a smoother code experience.
+Debugging Helm charts can be frustrating when starting out, especially if you come from programming languages with debuggers and IDE auto-completion that provide a smoother development experience.
+It is common to face issues when you create a template that tries to access a parameter defined in the `.Values` files, and for any reason, whether a syntax error or typo, the `$ helm template` command fails, and the stack trace shows confusing messages that don't point to the root cause.
+This blog post provides an alternative approach to inspect the Helm Chart context with JSON, helping you understand how to access chart properties for use in your templates.

 ## Are There IDEs for Helm Charts?